 - Be free from sexually transmitted diseases within the last year

-- Have no history of drug use (urine toxicology tests may be completed during the egg donor screening process)
+- Have no history of drug use (urine toxicology tests will be completed during the egg donor screening process)

-- Be willing to commit to the process for a minimum of six months
+Be willing to commit to being listed with the agency as an Available Donor for a minimum of six months

 Learn More About Egg Donor Requirements:

 To learn more about the qualifications to donate eggs, becoming an egg donor or to start the process today, fill out our egg donor registration form.